Implicit Counterfactual Data Augmentation for Robust Learning: Introduction

 It should be mentioned that implicit data augmentation settles the inefficiency of explicit augmentation by avoiding the generation of excess samples.
-ISDA~\cite{r8} conducts a pioneering study on implicit data augmentation, which is inspired by the observation that the deep features in a network are usually linearized.
-Then, it translates samples along the semantic directions in the feature space based on an assumed class-wise augmentation distribution.
-By deriving an upper bound on the expected cross-entropy (CE) loss, ISDA enables optimization of only the upper bound to achieve data augmentation in an efficient way.
-Moreover, MetaSAug~\cite{r9} innovatively applies the idea of ISDA to the long-tailed recognition, which does not modify the augmentation distribution of ISDA but optimizes the covariance matrices using metadata, yielding good performance on imbalanced data.
-Besides, RISDA~\cite{r79} constructs novel augmentation distributions of tail classes by mixing the information from relevant categories, thus more effectively enriching samples in tail categories.
-However, these methods adopt purely class-wise semantic augmentation strategies, and thus samples in the same class have identical augmentation distributions that are inaccurate.
-Fig.~\ref{fig1}(a) illustrates samples in the same class that may be negatively influenced by different attributes (or classes), where an ideal augmentation strategy should consider these sample-wise non-causal attributes.
-Additionally, these methods adopt the same augmentation strength for each instance, ignoring that inappropriate distributions (e.g., imbalanced label and attribute distributions) also lead to spurious associations.
+Implicit Semantic Data Augmentation (ISDA)~\cite{r8} conducts a pioneering study on implicit data augmentation. \zxl{It is inspired by the observation that deep features in a network are typically linearized, resulting in the existence of numerous semantic directions in the deep feature space.} Then, it translates samples along the semantic directions in the feature space based on an assumed class-wise augmentation distribution.
+By deriving an upper bound on the expected cross-entropy (CE) loss, ISDA enables optimization of only the upper bound to achieve data augmentation in an efficient way. \zxl{Subsequent studies on imbalance learning have expanded upon this approach.
+For instance, MetaSAug~\cite{r9} optimizes the covariance matrix of the tail classes on a balanced metadata set to mitigate the issue of inaccurate estimation arising from the insufficient number of samples in the tail classes,} yielding good performance on imbalanced data.
+Besides, \zxl{to generate more diverse samples for tail classes,} Reasoning-based Implicit Semantic Data Augmentation (RISDA)~\cite{r79} \zxl{augments samples in tail classes using semantic vectors from not only the current class but also the relevant classes.
+However, these methods, specifically designed for imbalanced learning, may not effectively dismantle the spurious associations within deep learning models.
+Moreover, }they adopt purely class-wise semantic augmentation strategies, and thus samples in the same class have identical augmentation distributions that are inaccurate and non-specific. \zxl{As illustrated in} Fig.~\ref{fig1}(a), samples in the same class \zxl{may exhibit spurious correlations with different classes due to various attributes.
+Consequently, an ideal augmentation strategy should consider these sample-wise non-causal attributes.}